 2. Once no longer required, employees should safety dispose of documents or media in shredding receptacles (locked consoles, wheelie bins where there is no access to the documents once deposited).

-4. On-site shredding is the most secure method of data destruction and offers shredding at the highest standard.
+4. On-site shredding is the most secure method of data destruction and offers shredding at the highest security standard.

 5. At the end of the data destruction process, you should receive a Certificate of Destruction, for your duty of care and information to conform to the new GDPR regulations.